 What was life like for a Victorian child criminal?

-This session is delivered as a workshop.
+Available as: On site workshop, Combined workshop, Videoconference, Virtual classroom.
 Find out more about the types of session we offer.

 This session is delivered as a:

 Available: All year at The National Archives.
 Joint session available on 30 April, 14 May and 18 June 2019.

 Cost: The National Archives session is free.